-These financial statements have been prepared by those charged with governance, who are responsible for the reliability, integrity and objectivity of the information provided.
-The preparation of financial statements necessarily involves using management's best estimates and judgements, where appropriate.
+These financial statements have been prepared by management, who are responsible for the reliability, integrity and objectivity of the information provided.
+The preparation of financial statements necessarily involves using management's best estimates and judgments, where appropriate.

-Those charged with governance are responsible for maintaining a comprehensive system of accounting records, internal controls, policies and management practices, designed to provide reasonable assurance that transactions are properly authorised and in compliance with legislation, assets are safeguarded, and reliable financial information is available on a timely basis.
+Management is responsible for maintaining a comprehensive system of accounting records, internal controls, policies and management practices, designed to provide reasonable assurance that transactions are properly authorized and in compliance with legislation, assets are safeguarded, and reliable financial information is available on a timely basis.

-Those charged with governance are responsible for ensuring that they fulfill their responsibility for financial reporting and internal controls.
-They meet periodically to discuss matters relating to financial reporting, internal control and audit.
-They also review the financial statements before their approval.
-The financial statements have been approved by those charged with governance and have been examined by the Office of the Auditor General.
+The Bermuda Deposit Insurance Corporation's Board of Directors are responsible for ensuring that management fulfills its responsibility for financial reporting and internal controls.
+The Board of Directors meet periodically with management to discuss matters relating to financial reporting, internal control and audits.
+The Board of Directors also review the financial statements before their approval.
+The financial statements have been approved by the Board of Directors and have been examined by the Office of the Auditor General.